maybebyte/anthesis/freebsd-entertainment-center.md

     # sysctl hw.snd.feeder_rate_quality=4

-Then, enable and start `sndiod`.
+Optionally, enable and start `sndiod`.
+Audio will function with the daemon running or not.
+Though passing audio through `sndiod` first has some real perks, like being able to monitor and record what other programs play, and being able to tweak the volume of specific applications in addition to the master volume.

+Keep in mind that without bit-perfect mode on, audio is going to be resampled either way.

     # sysrc sndiod_enable="YES"
     # service sndiod start

-Remember that if tweaks made with `sysctl` are to be permanent, [`sysctl.conf(5)`](https://www.freebsd.org/cgi/man.cgi?sektion=0&manpath=FreeBSD%2013.0-RELEASE&arch=default&format=html&query=sysctl.conf) must be modified accordingly.
+Remember that regardless of whether you chose bit-perfect mode or not, if tweaks made with `sysctl` are to be permanent, [`sysctl.conf(5)`](https://www.freebsd.org/cgi/man.cgi?sektion=0&manpath=FreeBSD%2013.0-RELEASE&arch=default&format=html&query=sysctl.conf) must be modified accordingly.